ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/_lectures/final-exam.md

 ## Topics

-All lectures and also includes all PAs.
+All lectures and also includes all PAs (except Design Patterns).

 ## Practice Files